ianmihura/ianmihura.github.io/_code/2020-06-29-ilegal-maths.md

 > A book with a very good introduction to all the more mathematical topics, starting from the basics of modulus and divisibility, and ending by building the SHA256 protocols, and more complex topics [A computational introduction to Number Theory and Algebra, by Victor Shoup](https://shoup.net/ntb/ntb-v2.pdf)
 >
 > Internet is full of online courses to learn more about this topic, because after all, cryptography was born and grew up with the Internet.
 A very good course, designed and run by Dan Boneh is [this online course](https://www.coursera.org/learn/crypto).
 If you want to dive right in, this is a great place to start.
+>
+> This article was first published in Spanish in https://filosofiadelfuturo.org/dh/

 <script>
     function getByteArray(string) {